JordanGunn/sequential-conport/README.md

 - Include your project's goals, architecture, and key components
 - This file serves as the canonical project description for ConPort initialization

-> Note that I have left an example of the one I was using in the file fore reference (hopefully this doesn't get me in trouble).
+> Note that I have left an example of the one I was using in the file for reference (hopefully this doesn't get me in trouble).
 > Your `.brief.md` does not necessarily need to be this detailed for this setup to work, but it's a good reference point.